Bus strikes begin in south and west London

 - Published

-Thousands of commutes will be disrupted on Tuesday as Abellio bus drivers in south and west London begin 10 days of strikes over pay.
+Thousands of commuters are facing disruption as Abellio bus drivers in south and west London begin 10 days of strikes over pay.

 Almost 1,000 Unite union members at bus garages including Battersea, Hayes, Twickenham and Walworth will take part in the industrial action.